cullivanben/Spyder/README.md

 You may use element names and class names as css selectors when using Spyder.

-Here is an example input of several css selectors for a specific target:
+Example input of several css selectors for a specific target:

 (quote=.quote), (paragraph=p), (header=h1)